xzhang03/NidaqGUI/Getting_started/readme.md

-# I just received an Nanosec box.
+# I just received a Nanosec box.
 What do I do?

 ## 0. What did I get?
-Below are items that you could have received.
+Below are items that you may have received.
 This guide mostly covers the nanosec box and tester.
 Please refer to the pages of the other components for details.

   1. A nanosec box (with teensy 4.0 in the center).
 Hardware details are [here](https://github.com/xzhang03/NidaqGUI/tree/master/PCBs/Nanosec)
   2. A nanosec tester.
 This is a gadget that is functionally equivalent to a nanosec box but doesn't have any BNC connectors or audio jacks.
 It is meant to test the config files and timings before deploying to your photometry rigs.
 It uses on-PCB LEDS to indicate when each digital pulse is sent out and uses buttons to mimic natural inputs (e.g., licking).
 Hardware details are [here](https://github.com/xzhang03/TeensyTester).
 Some pins are changed when compiling the code for a tester (see Section 4 below).